JeffreySarnoff/FastRationals.jl/README.md

 ```

 FastRationals are at their most performant where overflow is absent or uncommon.
-The converse holds, too: where overflow occurs very often, FastRationals have no intrinsic advantage to system Rationals.
+The converse holds, too: where overflow occurs very often, FastRationals have no intrinsic advantage.
 How do we know what range of rational values are desireable?
 A good place to start is to work with rational quantities that, paired `!mayoverflow(q1, q2)`.
-As it is the nature of rational arithmetic to tend generate wider results, it makes sense to further constrain the working range.
-This table is provided for reference.
+As it is the nature of rational arithmetic to generate increasingly larger denominators, it makes sense to further constrain the working range.
+These tables provide some guidance.

 #### FastQ32